 Does hiring physicians to consult or speak about AstraZeneca products increase the cost of medicines and ultimately healthcare?

 No. AstraZeneca believes that patients ultimately benefit and costs are reduced when physicians are well informed and knowledgeable about our medicines and treatment options.
-Physicians are also indispensible partners in our efforts to bring new medicines to patients.
+Physicians are also indispensable partners in our efforts to bring new medicines to patients.
 This partnership takes many forms, including clinical trials to investigate the safety and efficacy of potential new medicines and providing us with guidance that allows us to better understand treatment challenges and unmet medical needs.

 Does AstraZeneca reimburse for expenses?

 Yes.
 AstraZeneca reimburses physicians for reasonable meal and travel expenses incurred in association with speaker, consulting or research services.
-These expenses are included in our reports.

 How does AstraZeneca ensure the data is accurate?